yoursurname/3dprintyourbrain/README.md

 1. I use small metal rods  to connect the stand and the brain.
 Just find one in your local DIY store, 2mm is good.
 For a beginning you can also sacrifice a fork and break off a fork tine and use that as a connector.
 Then you can either drill holes for connection or model them directly into the 3D model.
 Just connecting it via PLA (3D print) will not work, as it's not stable enough.
 Neither can you print the entire thing at once, you need to print the stand and brain separately for stability.
 2. For modelling and adaptations I use http://tinkercad.com , else Meshlab or Blender also work fine but are a bit more complex.
 Using these tools you can easily pre-model the hole that you want to use to connect the stand to the brain.
 3. So far I printed everything using http://treatstock.co.uk at 45% size, which is also the ratio the stand will fit nicely.
 Most brains will be around 7-8cm length when using 45% scaling.
+Cost for printing ranged from 10-30€, depending on the color and material (ie. wood is more expensive than PLA, so is translucent or glow-in-the-dark PLA.
+Cheapest is probably always gray or silver.)

 If you have further questions, feel free to open an issue.
 Connecting the stand to the brain is the most fidgety of all the steps in the guide and requires some trying out yourself.